 Gary Downey is an ethnographic listener committed to engineering studies, STS making & doing, and understanding connections between knowledge and personhood.
 Trained as a mechanical engineer (B.S.
 Lehigh) and cultural anthropologist (Ph.D.
 Chicago), he is Alumni Distinguished Professor Emeritus of Science, Technology, and Society and affiliated faculty member emeritus in Women’s and Gender Studies and Engineering Education.

-Downey is author of The Machine in Me: An Anthropologist Sits Among Computer Engineers (Routledge), co-author of Engineers for Korea (Morgan & Claypool), co-editor of Making & Doing: Activating STS through Knowledge Expression and Travel (MIT Press, open access), co-editor of Cyborgs and Citadels: Anthropological Interventions in Emerging Sciences and Technologies (School of American Research Press), co-editor of What Is Global Engineering Education For?: The Making of International Educators (Morgan & Claypool), and author of the multimedia course Engineering Cultures (Virginia Tech).
+Downey is author of The Machine in Me: An Anthropologist Sits Among Computer Engineers (Routledge), co-author of Engineers and the Two Taiwans: The Abnormal Club (Springer Cham) and Engineers for Korea (Springer Nature), co-editor of Making & Doing: Activating STS through Knowledge Expression and Travel (MIT Press, open access), co-editor of Cyborgs and Citadels: Anthropological Interventions in Emerging Sciences and Technologies (School of American Research Press), and co-editor of What Is Global Engineering Education For?: The Making of International Educators (Springer Nature).

 He is co-editor of the Engineering Studies Series at The MIT Press and editor of the Global Engineering Series at Springer Nature.
 He is co-founder of the International Network for Engineering Studies and editor emeritus of its journal Engineering Studies: Journal of the International Network of Engineering Studies.
 He has been Distinguished Lecturer at the American Society for Engineering Education and Keynote Lecturer at the World Congress of Chemical Engineering and Brazilian Society for Science and Technology Studies (ESOCITE.BR).